hypothesis/frontend-toolkit/README.md

 To publish a new version of a package:

 1. Ensure any changes you want to include have been merged.
-Then check out the `master` branch of the repository and switch to the package's directory.
+Then check out the `main` branch of the repository and switch to the package's directory.
 2. Add an entry for the new version of the package in the changelog.
    See https://keepachangelog.com/en/1.0.0/ for details of the format that we use.
 3. Run `npm version` with appropriate flags (eg. `npm version minor`) to update